nickloman/nickloman.github.com/_posts/2017-02-05-biom25-metagenomics-practical.md

 Q. Pick some samples at random.
 For example sample, look at the taxonomic distributions.

-Q. Do any samples look abnormal, compared to the normal microbiome?
+Q. Do any samples look abnormal, compared to the 'normal' microbiome?

 Q. Are any toxins present?
 Which ones?
 What is the significance of this toxin and how might it cause disease?

 ## Antibiotic resistance

-Here is a report from one of the outbreak metagenomes:
+Here is a report from one of the outbreak metagenomes using a different analysis pipeline:

 <https://app.onecodex.com/analysis/public/94b2f5f421a841be>

 Q. What antibiotic resistance genes are present?
+(Hint: check the AMR report)

 Q. What antibiotics might the outbreak strain be resistant to?